 1 Green Chili, slited lengthwise

-2 tbsp of Kootu Podi/Spice Mix for Kootu
+2 tablespoon of Kootu Podi/Spice Mix for Kootu

 Salt to taste